Vyral/base-template/_posts/2021-05-05-a-simple-way-to-make-your-offers-stand-out.md

 <center>&nbsp;</center>

-&nbsp; I get asked about how to present offers all the time.
-Because I deal with both buyers and sellers, the most common way I see offers presented is through an email with an attached offer and no narrative.
+I get asked about how to present offers all the time.
+Since I deal with both buyers and sellers, the most common way I see offers presented is through an email with an attached offer and no narrative.&nbsp;**Instead of simply sending over a digital version of the offer, I recommend taking a physical document over to the sellers.** Some of you may be thinking I’m crazy, but trust me that it works.&nbsp;

-{% include pullquote.html %}

-**Instead of simply sending over a digital version of the offer, I recommend taking a physical document over to the sellers.** Some of you may be thinking I’m crazy, but trust me that it works.&nbsp;

 In our world of building relationships, actions like this matter.
 You’ll stand out to the seller and their agent because not a lot of other agents will take the time to present their client’s offer in person.
 It could end up being a game-changer for you.